 Then, Florence calls his team to kneel around him in Ryan’s locker room.
 He had lost a bet to his team, and it was time to pay up.

 Florence asks the team, “Y’all want underwear or no?”
 And the team responds “Underwear!” in hearty unison.
-Florence then unbuckles his belt, drops his khakis to the floor and throws his palms outwards at his sides as the whole locker room erupted.
+Florence then unbuckles his belt, drops his khakis to the floor and throws his palms outwards at his sides as the whole locker room erupts.

 Then he rips off the intro of Sugarhill Gang’s Rapper’s Delight as his whole team chimed in.
 Guess Flo’s got some flow in him after all.